 - at the Institute's premises, at the learner's premises or at the employer's premises

-For the employees, in continuing education and with the Compte Personnel de Formation (CPF, formerly DIF, Droit Individuel à la Formation) and for pupils, courses are organized as internships or a la carte for knowledge development and revision programme.
+For the employees, in continuing education and with the Compte Personnel de Formation (CPF, formerly DIF, Droit Individuel à la Formation), courses are organized as internships or a la carte for knowledge development and revision programme.

 As an examination centre, we organize the exams of Sorbonne, CCIP, TCF (Test de Connaissance du Français) and TEF (Test d’Évaluation en Français).